 Improve senior heart health with a few simple lifestyle changes.

 While the main focus of February for many of us is Valentine’s Day, there’s another national holiday that should capture our attention as well: American Heart Month.
-Heart disease is one of the leading causes of death for older adults, making it crucial to protect senior heart health.
+Heart disease is one of the leading causes of death for older adults, making it crucial to protect heart health in seniors.

-Visiting Care Giving Services, the experts in home help in St. Charles and surrounding communities, is here to help improve senior heart health through preparing healthy meals, providing encouragement to engage in physical activity, offering respite care for family caregivers to unwind and relax, and much more.
+Visiting Care Giving Services, the expert providers of elder care in St. Peters and surrounding communities, is here to help improve heart health in seniors through preparing healthy meals, providing encouragement to engage in physical activity, offering respite care for family caregivers to unwind and relax, and much more.
 Contact us at (636) 493-9058 for a free in-home consultation to learn more about our professional home care services for seniors.